-So many ways to express gratitude, often without saying
+So many ways to express gratitude, often without saying thank you,

 sometimes without saying anything at all.